Snickerdoodle Cookie Whoopie Pies

 Classic snickerdoodles are pretty spectacular on their own.

-However, squish two cookies together with fluffy frosting and you’ve got something truly magical.
+However, squish two snickerdoodle cookies together with fluffy frosting and you’ve got something truly magical.

-Today’s Snickerdoodle Whoopie Pie recipe is a ramped up double-decker golden glittering snickerdoodle treat filled with ultra soft cinnamon marshmallow filling.
+Today’s Snickerdoodle Cookie Whoopie Pie Recipe is a ramped up double-decker golden glittering snickerdoodle cookie treat filled with ultra soft cinnamon marshmallow filling.

 The cookies themselves are a flatter version of my mom’s perfect snickerdoodle recipe, which makes them easier to sandwich and stack.